maggie-j-liu/mail/README.md

 # Cloudflare + Mailchannels Email Sending with DKIM

-Mailchannels [allows free email sending](https://blog.mailchannels.com/mailchannels-enables-free-email-sending-for-cloudflare-workers-customers) using a Cloudflare worker.
+Mailchannels [allows free email sending](https://blog.mailchannels.com/mailchannels-enables-free-email-sending-for-cloudflare-workers-customers) using a Cloudflare Worker.
 This code adapts the example provided in the article to implement DKIM signing.

 ## Setup